 The images selected for this project investigate the idea of Americana through objects and spaces.
 Subjects such as Elvis (still being photographed almost 50 years after his death) or a miniature Eiffel Tower in Michigan convey ideas of celebrity, simulation and originality.
-The irregular cut out shape of the pieces create a disorienting relationship to the viewer, representing the complicated nature of American culture.

 Visions from Graceland